Ruby API Client

 You can override global :autostore option for each upload request:

-Most methods are also available through Uploadcare::Api object:
+Most methods are available through a Uploadcare::Client instance:

 Entities are representations of objects in Uploadcare cloud.